Pocahontas (character)

-Pocahontas is the titular character of Walt Disney Pictures' 33rd animated feature film Pocahontas (1995).
-The character and the events she goes through are loosely based on the actual historical figure Pocahontas, making her the first Disney Princess not to be based on a fairytale or folktale but rather a real historical figure.
-She is also the first to technically not be a princess, as she is not of royalty nor does she marry into royalty.
-She is, however, a Chieftain's daughter, which can arguably be the equivalent of a princess.
+Pocahontas is the titular protagonist of Walt Disney Animation Studios' 1995 film Pocahontas.

+The character is loosely based on the actual historical figure Pocahontas (1596–1617), the daughter of a Native American Tsenacommacah-paramount chief of the Powhatan paramountcy.
+Pocahontas is also a character in the Disney Princess franchise, making her the seventh Disney Princess, the first Disney Princess to be based on a real person, and the first American Disney Princess.

-Pocahontas, as the daughter of a Native American Tsenacommacah-paramount chief of the Powhatan paramountcy, is the first American Disney Princess.
-In Disney's animated 1995 film of the same name, she is voiced by Native American actress Irene Bedard, who was also one of the physical models for the character, and her singing vocals were performed by Broadway singer Judy Kuhn.
-Pocahontas is the seventh member of the Disney Princess line-up.
+Pocahontas is voiced by Native American actress Irene Bedard in the films and all related media.
+Bedard also served as one of the physical models for the character.
+Pocahontas' singing voice is performed by Broadway singer Judy Kuhn.

 Development

 Conception and writing

 Following his directorial debut with The Rescuers Down Under (1990), Mike Gabriel happened upon an image of Pocahontas in a history book and decided that he wanted to pitch a film about her to Disney executives.
 Feeling that he was not adept at drawing women, he went to the pitch meeting with a Xeroxed image of Tiger Lily from Peter Pan (1953) which he added animals to.
 His one sentence pitch for the film was: "An Indian princess falls in love with an English settler, then is torn between her father's wish to destroy the settlers and her need to help them."
 When Disney executives asked Gabriel to summarize Pocahontas' character, he replied: "She's a girl with a problem."
 Inspired by William Shakespeare's play Romeo and Juliet, the film's directors Mike Gabriel and Eric Goldberg wanted the story of Pocahontas to feature two characters of very different backgrounds falling in love.

 Story supervisor Tom Sito, who became the project's unofficial historical consultant, did extensive research into the early colonial era and the story of John Smith and Pocahontas, and was confronted over the historical inaccuracies from historians.
 Already knowing that in reality Pocahontas married John Rolfe, Gabriel explained it was felt that "the story of Pocahontas and Rolfe was too complicated and violent for a youthful audience" so instead, they would focus on Pocahontas's meeting with John Smith.
 While the real Pocahontas was eleven or twelve years old upon meeting John Smith, she is depicted as being around eighteen or nineteen years of age in the film, according to her supervising animator Glen Keane.
-Keane explained that this change was made because a film wherein a thirty year-old Smith falls in love with a child would be "sleazy".
+Keane explained that this change was made because a film wherein a thirty-year-old Smith falls in love with a child would be "sleazy".
 Roy E. Disney felt that making the character older than the historical figure would make the film "more dramatic".